sxubi/sxubi.github.io/index.md

 I'm currently doing a summer research internship at Laboratory of Atomic and Solid State Physics, Cornell University.

 ### Research Interests
 My research interest lies on condensed matter physics experiments, especially on 2D materials.
-I'm currently focusing on the emergent electrical properties of 2D devices based on topological insulators (TIs), transition metal dichalcogenide (TMDCs), etc.
+At HKUST, I'm focusing on the topological insulator devices and their electrical properties.
+At Cornell I'm doing TMDs.

 ### Study Notes
 Below are some of my study notes: